johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 # A Multithreaded DBSCAN Clustering Implementation Using a K-d Tree

 The code included here implements the popular DBSCAN clustering algorithm [1] in C++. it is a multithreaded version of [DBSCAN-in-Cpp](https://github.com/johnarobinson77/DBSCAN-in-Cpp).
-Like the single-threaded version, this implementation uses a k-d tree to accelerate the process of building the clusters.
+Like the single-threaded version, this implementation uses a k-d tree to accelerate the cluster-building process.
 The k-d tree code is also presented here.
 Using a k-d tree improves the clustering performance in three ways.

 First, the k-d tree code presented here is highly optimized to build and search the tree using multithreading, significantly reducing the time needed for window searches.

 Second, it supports marking the nodes in the k-d tree in such a way that whole branches of the tree can be marked as already taken.
 This eliminates redundant visiting a node while building the clusters.

 Finally, it is used to facilitate multithreading the clustering algorithm itself.
 In the single-threaded version, the process of building the k-d tree is multithread, but the process of creating the clusters is single-threaded.
-In this multithreaded version, the clustering algorithm is also multithreaded and as described later, the k-d tree is used to overcome the issues arising from multi-threading.
+In this multithreaded version, the clustering algorithm is also multithreaded, and as described later, the k-d tree is used to overcome the issues arising from multi-threading.

 Note that because of the overhead required to implement multithreading, the multithreaded version using a single thread is not as fast as the single-threaded version.
 If multithreading is not required, use [DBSCAN-in-Cpp](https://github.com/johnarobinson77/DBSCAN-in-Cpp).

 ## Usage

-This implementation assumes there is a set of data that have a position in some n-space, geometric or otherwise.
-The position is represented in a vector of K type numbers and an object called a value here, which can be an object or pointer to an object.
+This implementation assumes a set of data has a position in some n-space, geometric or otherwise.
+The position is represented in a vector of K-type numbers and an object called a value here, which can be an object or pointer to an object.
 Each position and value is presented as a pair to the MTDBSCAN object.
 Also, a cluster window needs to be provided.
 After running the clustering procedure, a list of clusters will be available where each cluster will be a list of the values presented to the MTDBSCAN object earlier.

 In the example below, that data is stored as a class in the Locations class.
 The usage steps are as follows: